-In connection with the Business Combination, we entered into a confirmatory employment letter with Mr. Murphy, our General Counsel.
-The confirmatory employment letter has no specific term and provides that Mr. Murphy is an at-will employee.
-The confirmatory employment letter supersedes all preexisting agreements and understandings that Mr. Murphy may have entered into concerning his employment relationship with us.
-Mr. Murphy's current annual base salary is \$336,000 and he is eligible for a target annual cash bonus opportunity equal to 40% of his annual base salary for fiscal year 2022.
-In 2021, Mr. Murphy's annual base salary was \$305,000 and he was eligible for a target annual cash bonus opportunity equal to 40% of his annual base salary.
+In connection with the Business Combination, we entered into a confirmatory employment letter with Dr. Sankar, our Senior Vice President of Product Development.
+The confirmatory employment letter has no specific term and provides that Dr. Sankar is an at-will employee.
+The confirmatory employment letter supersedes all pre-existing agreements and understandings that Dr. Sankar may have entered into concerning his employment relationship with us.
+As set forth in the confirmatory employment letter, Dr. Sankar's current annual base salary is \$318,000 and he is eligible for a target annual cash bonus opportunity equal to 35.0% of his annual base salary for fiscal year 2021.